japanj/pugs-detection/README.md

 ![Flowchart of the workflow](reports/figures/diagram/update_main_workflow.jpg)

 The model architecture used for detecting PUGS is **U-Net with ResNet-50 backbone**.
-The model used pre-trained model from TorchGeo library.
+The model used pre-trained weight from TorchGeo library.
 More details about model training can be found in [Model folder document](/models/README.md).

 ## Project Organization
 ```